 Note.
 Parts may not add to 100 percent because of rounding.
 Dropouts are counted according to the dropout definition in place the year they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for classes in which the national dropout definition was phased in (i.e., classes of 2006, 2007, and 2008) are not comparable to rates for prior or later classes.
-Racial groups (African American, American Indian, Asian/Pacific Islander, and White) do not include students of Hispanic ethnicity.
+See Table C-6 for rates for the class of 2006 and later classes.